juanfung/scpd/README.md

-**R and Stata code for working with Dataquick data**
+## Code for "Sorting under public school choice"

-- import.R: import using package LaF
+Includes:
-- Stata/import.do: import using Stata
+* R and Stata code for working with Dataquick data
-- Stata/statdict.R: create Stata dictionary from layout files for import
+* julia code for Dirichlet Process mixtures